vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-idolatry-of-money.md

 tags:
   - money
 ---
-_This disposition to admire, and almost to worship, the rich and the powerful, and to despise, or, at least, to neglect, persons of poor and mean condition, though necessary both to establish and to maintain the distinction of ranks and the order of society, is, at the same time, the great and most universal cause of the corruption of our moral sentiments._\
+> _This disposition to admire, and almost to worship, the rich and the powerful,
+> and to despise, or, at least, to neglect, persons of poor and mean condition,
+> though necessary both to establish and to maintain the distinction of ranks
+> and the order of society, is, at the same time, the great and most universal
+> cause of the corruption of our moral sentiments._

 — Adam Smith, Scottish political economist in his
-    1759 _The Theory of Moral Sentiments_^273
+    1759 _The Theory of Moral Sentiments_<sup>273</sup>

 When the rich rule, that which makes them special is deified and glorified.
 As a society, we have come to worship money.
 We embrace